whatever555/next-cordova-exporter/README.md

 Use this package if you want to run a nextjs project in cordova

 #Requirements

+You will need both NextJs and Cordova to be installed in your project

 [NextJs](https://www.npmjs.com/package/next)
 [Cordova](https://www.npmjs.com/package/cordova)

 # Steps required
 Install cordova: (`npm install cordova` or `yarn add cordova`)